 Political Rights (1 = best, 7 = worst)

-Antigua and Barbuda, a member of the Commonwealth, gained independence from Britain in 1981.
-In the 2004 elections,the opposition United Progressive Party (UPP), led by Baldwin Spencer, defeated Prime Minister Lester Bird and the ruling Antigua Labour Party (ALP).
+Antigua and Barbuda, a member of the Commonwealth, gained its independence from Britain in 1981.
+In the 2004 elections, the opposition United Progressive Party (UPP), led by Baldwin Spencer, defeated Prime Minister Lester Bird and the ruling Antigua Labour Party (ALP).
 The transfer of power ended the rule of the Bird political dynasty, which had governed the country continuously since 1976.

-The collapse in 2009 of the $8 billion Stanford Financial Group, run by U.S. financier R. Allen Stanford, exposed deep ties between Stanford and the government of Antigua and Barbuda.
+The collapse in 2009 of the $7 billion Stanford Financial Group, run by U.S. financier R. Allen Stanford, exposed deep ties between Stanford and the government of Antigua and Barbuda.
 A consortium of defrauded investors sued the government, claiming that top officials had been aware of and benefitted from a Ponzi scheme run by the company.
-In July 2009, the Eastern Caribbean Central Bank—the monetary authority of six independent Caribbean nations, including Antigua and Barbuda—seized control of Stanford’s Bank of Antigua in July 2009.
-A new financial entity, the Eastern Caribbean Amalgamated Bank—co-owned by the Government of Antigua and five other Eastern Caribbean private financial institutions—took over the Bank of Antigua in October 2010.
-No Antiguan officials connected to the Stanford fraud scheme had been brought to trial in Antigua and Barbuda.
+In July 2009, the Eastern Caribbean Central Bank—the monetary authority of six independent Caribbean nations, including Antigua and Barbuda—seized control of Stanford’s Bank of Antigua.
+A new financial entity, the Eastern Caribbean Amalgamated Bank—co-owned by the Government of Antigua and several other Eastern Caribbean private financial institutions—took over the Bank of Antigua in October 2010.
+No Antiguan officials connected to the Stanford fraud scheme have been brought to trial in Antigua and Barbuda.
 However, Stanford, who was accused of masterminding the massive fraud that led to his financial group losing more than $7 billion dollars, was in custody in the United States.
 In December 2011, a Texas judge ruled that he was mentally fit to stand trial.

-Antigua and Barbudagenerally respects freedom of the press, but in practice media outlets are concentrated among a small number of firms affiliated with either the current government or its predecessor.
+Antigua and Barbuda generally respects freedom of the press, but in practice media outlets are concentrated among a small number of firms affiliated with either the current government or its predecessor.
 The Bird family continues to control television, cable, and radio outlets.
 The government owns one of three radio stations and the public television station.
 There are no restrictions on access to the internet.

 The government generally respects religious and academic freedoms.

-Nongovernmental organizations are active, but they lack adequate funding and are often strongly influenced by the government.
+Nongovernmental organizations are active, but they lack adequate funding and are often influenced by the government.
 Demonstrators are occasionally subject to police harassment.
 Labor unions can organize freely.
-The Industrial Court mediates labor disputes, but public-sector unions tend to be under the sway of the ruling party.
-Demonstrators are occasionally subject to police harassment.
+The Industrial Relations Court mediates labor disputes.

 The country’s legal system is based on English common law.
 During the Bird years, the ALP government manipulated the nominally independent judicial system, which was powerless to address corruption in the executive branch.
 However, in recent years, the courts have increasingly asserted independence through controversial decisions against the government.

 The police generally respect human rights, though basic police statistics remain confidential.
 The country’s prison is in primitive condition, and the abuse of inmates has been reported, though visits by independent human rights groups are permitted.
-The government has responded to higher levels of crime with increased patrols, the reintroduction of roadblocks, and stiffer fines for firearms violations.
-The authorities attribute the high crime rate to a new trend of gun possession among youth, as well as an influx of criminal deportees—with connections to the drug trade—from the United States and Europe.
+The government has responded to higher levels of crime in recent years with increased patrols, the reintroduction of roadblocks, and stiffer fines for firearms violations.

 The 2005 Equal Opportunity Act bars discrimination on the basis of race, gender, class, political affinity, or place of origin.
 However, societal discrimination and violence against women remain problems.